midgen/uesvon/README.md

 [GDC Vault - Getting Off The Navmesh](https://www.gdcvault.com/play/1022016/Getting-off-the-NavMesh-Navigating)

 Status : Alpha.
-OCtree generation and pathfinding implemented as per the articles above.
+Octree generation and pathfinding implemented as per the articles above.
 Not yet battle-tested, but a good basis for anyone to take further.
 Contributors welcome.

 Engine Version : 4.21 (See branches for previous versions)

 New - *Baking navigation data*
+New - *Async pathfinding*

 In the SVOVolume properties, there is a new Generation Strategy option.
 * Generate OnBeginPlay - Rebuilds the navigation data when you start the game (not recommended)